discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 **Step 0: Bane Signet**

 <Skill name="Bane Signet"/> grants you a passive boost to your <Attribute name="Power"/>.
 Its active will inflict a high amount of CC on your target and share the passive with your allies for 10 seconds through <Trait name="Perfect Inscriptions"/>.
 Therefore you want to do the following:
-- If a Mistlock Singularity is present, cast <Skill name="Bane Signet"/> there to share its buff, then take the singularity.
+- If a Mistlock Singularity is present, cast <Skill name="Bane Signet"/> there to share its buff right before you run into the fight, then take the singularity.
 - If a boss starts with a breakbar, you'll want to cast <Skill name="Bane Signet"/> at the start to help with breaking the bar while also sharing its passive to your allies to enhance their burst damage as well.
 - If a boss does not get a breakbar early into the fight, you can use <Skill name="Bane Signet"/> before the fight starts to share the passive and start right with your burst when the boss spawns.